-(a) Debtors shall provide their tax returns to the trustee in PDF format via email to the trustee’s listed email address.
+(a) Debtors shall provide their tax returns to the trustee and/or the Bankruptcy Administrator in redacted PDF format via electronic means.

-(b) In chapter 13 cases, debtors shall do the following:
+(b) Debtors shall do the following:

-(1) retain proof of all payments made to the chapter 13 trustee and proof of all payments made directly to creditors under the terms of the chapter 13 plan;
+(1) retain proof of all payments made to the Chapter 13 Trustee and proof of all payments made directly to creditors under the terms of the Chapter 13 plan in a Chapter 13 case;

-(2) without the service of formal discovery or order of the court, produce proof of any such payment within 14 days of a written request made by the trustee or any party in interest;
+(2) without the service of formal discovery or order of the Court, produce proof of any such payment within fourteen (14) days of a written request made by the trustee, Bankruptcy Administrator, or any party in interest;

-(3) provide proof of insurance within 14 days of a written request made by any interested creditor if a under a contractual obligation to insure any property; and

-(4) upon 7 days’ notice, bring documents reasonably requested by the trustee to the 11.U.S.C. § 341 meeting of creditors or any adjourned meeting of creditors.
+(3) within seven (7) days’ notice, bring documents reasonably requested by the trustee or Bankruptcy Administrator to the 11.U.S.C. § 341 meeting of creditors or any adjourned meeting of creditors;

-Rule 4004-1 Grant or Denial of Discharge
+(4) cooperate with the trustee and/or Bankruptcy Administrator;

+(5) file regular reports as required by the trustee and/or Bankruptcy

+Administrator;

+(6) appear for conferences and produce documents or other evidence as the trustee and/or Bankruptcy Administrator requires; and

+(7) produce such information about the debtor’s business operations as may be reasonably requested by a party in interest.

+RULE 4004-1 DISCHARGE HEARINGS

-(a) Within 30 days of the trustee’s filing of the notice of completion of plan payments in chapter 12 and chapter 13 cases, a debtor shall file with the court a motion and certification conforming with Local Forms 6a, 6b, or 6c, as applicable, for entry of a discharge under 11 U.S.C. §§ 1228(a) and 1328(a).
+(a) Within thirty (30) days of the filing of the notice of completion of plan payments in Chapter 12 and Chapter 13 cases, a debtor shall file with the Court a motion and certification conforming with Local Forms 7a or 7c, as applicable, for entry of a discharge under 11 U.S.C. §§ 1228(a) and 1328(a).

-(b) Before filing a motion for discharge under 11 U.S.C. §§ 1328(a) or 1328(b), an individual debtor shall file a certification that he has completed a financial management course as required.
-Should a debtor be entitled to a waiver of the requirement for completing a financial management course, he shall file a motion for a waiver and shall receive an order granting the waiver before filing a motion for discharge.

-(c) A motion for hardship discharge under 11 U.S.C. §§ 1228(b) or 1328(b) shall conform to Local Form 6b and must include a factual statement showing entitlement to discharge under 11 U.S.C. §§ 1228(b) or 1328(b) and a statement concerning satisfaction of the 11 U.S.C. § 1325(a)(4) best interest of creditors test.
+(b) A motion for hardship discharge under 11 U.S.C. §§ 1228(b) or 1328(b) shall conform to Local Form 7b with an accompanying affidavit and must include both legal and factual statements showing entitlement to hardship discharge.

-(d) The debtor shall serve a motion for discharge under 11 U.S.C. §§ 1228 or 1328 on all parties in interest and all domestic support order recipients.
+(c) A debtor shall serve a motion for discharge under 11 U.S.C. §§ 1228 or 1328 on all parties in interest and all domestic support order recipients.

-(e) Motions for discharge under 11 U.S.C. §§ 1228(a) or 1328(a) shall be filed under the negative notice provisions of local rule 9007-1.
+(d) Motions for discharge under 11 U.S.C. §§ 1228(a) or 1328(a) shall be filed under the negative notice provisions of Local Rule 9007-1.

-(f) Unless a party in interest timely files an objection to a motion for discharge, the court may find the following without a hearing:
+(e) Unless a party in interest timely files an objection to a motion for discharge, the Court may find the following without a hearing:

 (1) that 11 U.S.C. § 522(q)(1) is not applicable to the debtor; and